 The first sentence introduces the central idea of the passage.
 It is, therefore, the topic sentence or the introducer in the passage.
-The purpose of the topic sentence is to emphasize the main idea of the passage.
+The purpose of the topic sentence is to emphasize the passage’s main idea.
 It is not generally suggested or practised to keep the topic sentence hidden under the debris of other details.
-The topic sentence provides the core idea(s) that run throughout the paragraph like an underlying thread.
-It guides the readers and let them know what it is all about.
+The topic sentence provides the core idea(s) throughout the paragraph like an underlying thread.
+It guides the readers and lets them know what it is all about.

 - Structural -it describes the shape of the argument

-- Interpretive -it offers the conclusion or reaction or feeling
+- Interpretive -it offers the conclusion, reaction or feeling

 The structural topic sentence guides the readers to anticipate and move with the rest of the paragraph.
-Using structural topic sentences will help one to follow the argument easily as long as the ideas are linked together.
-An interpretive topic sentence, on the other hand, allows the writer to freely express his or her interpretation of the data and makes an effort to convince the reader at the same time.
+Structural topic sentences will help one follow the argument easily if the ideas are linked.
+An interpretive topic sentence, on the other hand, allows the writer to express their interpretation of the data freely and tries to convince the reader simultaneously.

-Since both structural and interpretive topic sentences introduce the main idea or the central argument of the passage, they both are known as introducers.
-Coming usually at the beginning of the passage, introducers serve as a signpost to the central idea of the entire passage.
+Since structural and interpretive topic sentences introduce the passage’s main idea or central argument, they are known as introducers.
+Usually, at the beginning of the passage, introducers serve as a signpost to the central idea of the entire passage.

-The sentences that aim at fulfilling the promise made by the introducers are called developers.
-Just as the function of introducers is to introduce and emphatically place the central idea in a passage, the job of developers is to substantiate, augment and authenticate the claims made by the introducers.
+The sentences that aim to fulfil the promises made by the introducers are called developers.
+Just as the function of introducers is to introduce and certainly place the central idea in a passage, developers’ job is to substantiate, augment and authenticate the claims made by the introducers.

 The third category of sentences is known as terminators.
-The purpose of terminators in a paragraph is to wind up the discussion in a manner, that is fulfilling and psychologically satisfies the reader.
+The purpose of terminators in a paragraph is to wind up the discussion in a fulfilling and psychologically satisfying manner to the reader.
 Though coming at the end of a paragraph, the importance of terminators in a paragraph can never be underestimated.
-They leave on the reader the final impression about the crux of the entire paragraph.
+They leave the reader with the final impression of the crux of the entire paragraph.

 Types of Paragraph

-Depending on the purpose and style, paragraphs are of various type.
+Depending on the purpose and style, paragraphs are of various types.

 A narrative paragraph deals with the main event, adventure, scene or incident.
 It is usually written in chronological order.
-A narrative paragraph aims at emotional involvement on the part of the reader.
-A good way to structure a narrative paragraph is to write an arresting topic sentence, outline the course of events and then come up with a fascinating conclusion.
+A narrative paragraph aims to involve the reader emotionally.
+An excellent way to structure a narrative paragraph is to write an arresting topic sentence, outline the course of events and then come up with a fascinating conclusion.
 The use of dialogue will make the narration more vivid to the readers.
-The conversation can be made realistic by using fragments, slang, interjections and other common speech patterns.
+The conversation can be made realistic using fragments, slang, interjections and other common speech patterns.